 “I won’t harm you with words from my mouth.
 I love you.
 I need you to survive.”

-I’ve spent so many waking moments since my black children hit puberty wondering if my tween/now-teen black son could be the next victim of a shooting.
-I’ve processed all that is happening to young black people in this country with him and his sisters, both the black sister and the white sister.
+I’ve spent so many waking moments with my black children, wondering if one of them could be the next victim of a shooting.
+I’ve processed all that is happening to young black people in this country with all my kids.
 I’ve watched what that kind of stress does to the psyche of a young black teen, especially ones who’d been through the rigmarole of an international, transracial adoption.